-Since this is a rigorous academic programme, the GMAT/GRE is a mandatory admissions requirement and cannot be waived.
-We do not have a minimum score needed to apply, but you would most likely need a score in the 80th percentile or better to be competitive with the other applicants.
-Most of our applicants are within the 680 – 720 range.
-Since this is a finance programme, more weight is given to the quantitative section of the GMAT test; but the verbal score should not be too far off from the 75th – 80th percentile target.
+Since this is a rigorous academic programme, the GMAT/GRE/EA is a mandatory admissions requirement and cannot be waived.
+While we do not have a minimum score needed to apply, we encourage applicants to aim for a score in the 80th percentile (160) or better in the GRE, 70th percentile in the GMAT, and at 12 or above for the EA test, to be competitive with the other applicants.
+Since this is a finance programme, more weight is given to the quantitative section of the tests.

 The application process is entirely online, and you will be able to upload soft copies of your transcripts and degrees.
 Once you have been offered a place on the programme, we will ask you to send us hard copies of your certified transcripts and degrees.

 Once your file is complete, the Admissions Committee will review the application and will take a decision.
 You will be advised of the final decision by an email within 3 weeks of the admissions deadline.